Aditya-76/todo-app/README.md

 # todo-app

 - Created using HTML, Bootstrap and vanilla Javascript.
-- Data is kept safe even in events involing accidental browser shutdowns using `localStorage`.
+- Data is kept safe even in events involving accidental browser shutdowns using `localStorage`.